prpaskov/publicationBot/README.md

 - Write a bibliography for any sources cited in the previous answer.
 - Write a title.
 - Format in LaTeX.
-- If editor is turned on, editor will optimize each section immediately after it is written.
+- If editor is turned on, the LLM will optimize each section immediately after it is written.

 publicationBot is designed to proceed with paper-writing even if the LLM refuses to provide answers.

 ## How to install

-to do
+`code'

 ## How to use